-In most cases, efflorescence causing salts are from the building materials used during construction, namely the masonry units and the mortar.
-Sodium and potassium hydroxides are commonly present in portland cements and may cause some efflorescence during the first year after construction.
-This is known as “building-bloom”, a condition which typically disappears after a short while.
+In most cases, efflorescence-causing salts are from the building materials used during construction, namely the masonry units and the mortar.
+Sodium and potassium hydroxides are commonly present in Portland cement and may cause some efflorescence during the first year after construction.
+This is known as “building bloom”, a condition that typically disappears after a short while.

 Sources of Moisture

 Water is the solvent for the efflorescence-producing salts.
 It is the vehicle by which the salts are transported to the surface where they accumulate as the water evaporates.
-The primary source of moisture is rain water, and particularly driving rains which deposit substantial amounts of moisture in the masonry walls.
+The primary source of moisture is rainwater, particularly driving rains which deposit substantial amounts of moisture in the masonry walls.

 Is it Harmful?

-Where efflorescence is caused by air leakage, remedial repairs are frequently difficult to carry out and expensive since they entail the repair of air and vapour barriers and involve the interior finishes.
-Therefore, the advise of a professional engineer specializing in building science issues should be obtained for a careful assessment of the as-built conditions before remedial actions can be formulated.
+Where efflorescence is caused by air leakage, remedial repairs are frequently difficult to carry out and expensive since they entail the repair of air and vapor barriers and involve the interior finishes.
+Therefore, the advice of a professional engineer specializing in building science issues should be obtained for a careful assessment of the as-built conditions before remedial actions can be formulated.